Yorunina/Wishing-Fountain/README.md

 ## Important Notes

-- 📍 The Bottle Ship's search speed is moderate, but optimized to prevent server lag
+- ⚖️ The Bottle Ship's search speed is moderate, but optimized to prevent server lag

 - 🔥 Nether biomes/structures cannot be located - uses vanilla maps which don't support Nether

+- 📍 The maximum search radius is 10,000 grids.
+Exceeding the search radius will cause the buddelschiff to break